Hammarberg/c2/README.md

 Run `WindowsVSBuild.bat` and a c2 executable should be created under `x64\Release\c2.exe`.
 You may of course also open the solution in VS2022 and build there.
 #### PATH
 My Computer -> Properties -> Advanced System Settings -> Environment Variables -> Edit path for either User or System.
 Set the path to the directory where `c2.exe` was built to.

+If you are using VICE emulator with c2, it's great to also set x64sc.exe to path and it will launch into vice automatically.
 # Usage
 ## Command line
 `c2 --help`